SQream/sqream_docs/ai_ml/embedded_ml_models.rst

 Usage Notes & Limitations
 --------------------------

-- Based on DMLC’s XGBoost
+- Based on DMLC’s XGBoost.
-- Training and inference can use tables or query expressions
+- Training and inference can read directly from a table or query.
-- At least 2 columns needed (feature + label)
+- At least 2 columns needed (features + label).
-- Label column must be last
+- Label must be last column.
-- Model is saved under `database.schema`
-- `model_predict` doesn’t work in sub-queries
+- `model_predict` not allowed inside subqueries.
-- Only one label supported
+- Only one label column supported.
-- Input features must be `Nullable Float`
+- Input features must be `Nullable Float`.
+- Model is stored under `database.schema`.
+- Export still under development.
-- Max 8K features recommended
+- Max recommended: 8K features.